|Smiley from the sMirC-series. laughing (Photo credit: Wikipedia)|

 It is nearly impossible to know whether I'd be any more or less happy today if I was still a Christian.
 Had I stuck with Christianity, I'd be a very different person in many ways.
 My best guess is that I am probably no more or less happy today than most Christians.

 I thought Conservative Skeptic made a great point about this in his post, Happy Atheist?
-Just Human: with the sole exception of god belief, we are just like religious believers.
+Just Human (update: link no longer active): with the sole exception of god belief, we are just like religious believers.
 They are not happy all the time, and neither are we.
 It sometimes irks me that some atheists seem determined to convey an image of perpetual happiness because I cannot relate to that at all.
 It strikes me as dishonest.
 Nobody is happy all the time, are they?

 Here is how Snowbrush describes this second point: